prim011/CPP-Examples/hmac/README.md

 ### The symmetric key for the HMAC
 As we discussed in the previous section, the key's owner has to be necessarily the tree structure.
 Therefore an additional variable has been declared which will be created at the Tree constructors and passed down to the lover level at the abstract class `LibAccess` to be used in the HMAC function for their class.

-For the benefit of this example, we have placed the key in the constant area.
-In reality, the key should be managed more carefully: ideally stored and retrieved in a Hardware Security Module (HSM).

-The HMAC used could be the one from crypto++[^1] with the following definition:
+Had we wanted to use the crypto++[^1], the HMAC could have looked like the following definition:

 	Digest<HMac<SHA256>>      digest;
 	HMAC< SHA256 >            hmac;

-And used as follows, in creating the digest:
+and used as follows, in creating the digest:

 	hmac.hash("This is the Key", "This is the message", digest);

-In this experiment we have used our own definition.
+In this experiment we have used our own definition using `rand()` and `srand()`.

 ## The use of the Binary tree and the Linked list in a template format